 When benzene is treated with an acyl halide in the presence of Lewis acids such as anhydrous aluminium chloride, acyl benzene is formed.
 This reaction is popularly known as Friedel Crafts acylation reaction.

-Mechanism for Friedel Crafts alkylation and acylation reactions of benzene
+The mechanism for Friedel Crafts alkylation and acylation reactions of benzene

 Generation of electrophile: